Robert Hartmann (naturalist): Career

 A native of Blankenburg am Harz, Hartmann studied medicine and sciences in Berlin, and in 1865 was an instructor of comparative zoology and physiology at the agricultural academy in Proskau.
 In 1873 he became a professor of anatomy at the University of Berlin.
 During his career, he performed ethnographical and geographical research in Africa, and conducted studies on the anatomy of marine species while working in Sweden and Italy.

 In 1859-60 he accompanied Adalbert von Barnim (1841-1860), the son of Adalbert of Prussia (1811-1873), on a mission to northeastern Africa (Egypt, Sudan and Nubia).
 Here he performed ethnographical, zoological and geographical studies in the region.
 On the journey, Adalbert von Barnim became ill and died on 12 June 1860 at Roseires in the Sudan.
-Hartmann wrote about his experiences regarding the expedition in a book titled Reisen des Freihern von Barnim durch Nordostafrika in den Jahren 1859 und 1860 (1863).
+Hartmann wrote about his experiences regarding the expedition in a book titled Reise des Freiherrn von Barnim durch nord-ost-Afrika in den Jahren 1859 und 1860 (1863).